 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/5971/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 The calculator below is about Coulomb's law.
-It allows you to calculate unknown value (whether force, charge or distance) using known values and scalar formula
+It allows you to calculate the unknown value (whether force, charge, or distance) using known values and scalar formula

 where k is Coulomb's constant